antoniogiacomelli/RK01/docs/asd/asd.md

 ## Domain, memory and build design

-> The final linked section, not the source filename or object filename, decides which task may write a variable.
-Domain declarations, linker placement, reset initialisation and BOOT validation shall be reviewed as one implementation path.
+> The final linked section, not the source filename or object filename, decides where a variable lives.
+Domain declarations, linker placement, reset initialisation, BOOT validation and MPU policy shall be reviewed as one implementation path.

 ### Domain and memory requirements